 Custom function query limitation

-You cannot use Documentum custom functions that do not include a column reference as an argument in queries with joins between multiple Documentum nicknames.
+Documentum custom functions must include a column reference as an argument in queries with joins between multiple Documentum nicknames.
 Some examples of functions of this type are CABINET and FOLDER.

 The following example shows a query that will fail: